mailcow/mailcow-dockerized/README.md

 | redis-mailcow     | Redis        | redis                          | -                                            | 6379/tcp                       |
 | memcached-mailcow | Memcached    | memcached                      | -                                            | 11211/tcp                      |

-All containers share a network ${MAILCOW_NETWORK} (name can be changed, but remove all containers and rebuild them after changing).
+All containers share a network "mailcow-network" with the subnet 172.22.1.0/24 - if you want to change it, set it in the composer file.
-IPs are dynamic and taken from subnet ${DOCKER_SUBNET}.
+IPs are dynamic except for PowerDNS resolver which has a static ip address 172.22.1.2.

-FAQ:
+### **FAQ**

 - rspamd learns mail as spam or ham when you move a message in or out of the junk folder to any mailbox besides trash.
 - rspamd auto-learns mail when a high or low score is detected (see https://rspamd.com/doc/configuration/statistic.html#autolearning)